-Check that all connections to the power supply are correct and tight; re-install the plastic bus bar cover(s) using the original screws provided.
+Check that all connections to the power supply are correct and tight; re-install the plastic bus bar cover(s) using the screws provided.

 Connect the AC power source: De-energise the AC source by switching off its circuit breaker.
-Create a power cable using 3 conductor cord rated for the maximum input current of the unit (Up to 26A max for a 2800W configuration operating from a 120Vac line) by stripping and terminating the three wires in the Line, Neutral, and Ground terminals of the removable AC input connector provided with the unit (AC line labeled "L", neutral labeled "N" and safety ground to the middle pin).
+Create two power cables using 3 conductor cord rated for the maximum input current of the unit by stripping and terminating the three wires in the Line, Neutral, and Ground terminals of the removable AC input connector provided with the unit (AC line labeled "L", neutral labeled "N" and safety ground to the middle pin).

-Plug the AC connector into the AC input on the power shelf back panel, and tighten the captive retaining screws.
+Plug the AC connectors into the dual AC inputs on the power system back panel, and tighten the captive retaining screws.
+IMPORTANT: Both AC input feeds must be used.

-Wire the source end of the cord to the de-energised AC supply (120V 30A, or 230V 16A, 50 or 60Hz) equipped with a branch rated circuit breaker of 30A or less.
+Wire or plug the source end of the cords to the de-energized AC supply (120V 30A, or 230V 16A, 50 or 60Hz).